Santa Barbara Police Chief Lori Luhnow is the latest public safety leader to announce retirement | NewsChannel 3-12

 Santa Barbara Police Chief Lori Luhnow is the latest public safety leader to announce retirement

-When Santa Barbara Police Chief Lori Luhnow announced she would retire on Feb.
-13, 2021 she became the latest public safety leader to make the decision.
+SANTA BARBARA, Calif. - When Santa Barbara Police Chief Lori Luhnow announced she would retire on Feb.
+13, 2021 she became one of many public safety leaders to make the decision this year.

 Oxnard Police Chief Scott Whitney announced his retirement in November and sent a message about it on Facebook.
 He said he didn't have any unfinished business and thanked his friends and partners.